smpita/days-bygone/heroes.md

 These recommendations are based on a quick review of the [Book of Heroes](https://discord.com/channels/570929677732937738/1069087238949982338), my take might be wrong so take with a grain of salt.

-Avoid or delay spending resources on these unless you know what you're doing.
+Delay spending resources on these unless you know what you're doing or get to the Labyrinth.

-### Situational

 - `Job` - Only consider if playing Mage style
 - `Merlin` - Mainly consider if playing Mage style
 - `Iseria` - Niche use
 - `Clarissa` - Outperformed by `Sieg`
 - `Elaine` - Outperformed by `Hank` but niche use in `Expedition mode`

-### Not worthwhile

 - `Greg` - Good early, Outperformed by many
 - `Arthur` - Good early, Outperformed by `Ophelia` or `Orsted`
 - `Zare`